erwbgy/puppet-ntp/README.md

 *continent*: one of: _europe_, _asia_, _oceania_, _north-america_, _south-america_, _africa_

+*use_hiera*: get configuration values using hiera

+*use_extlookup*: get configuration values using extlookup

+If servers if specified it takes precedence over country or continent.
+If only country and continent are specified then country takes precedence over continent.

+If use_hiera or use_extlookup are specified then the other parameters are ignored.
+Hiera is checked before extlookup.

+### Hiera configuration

+Add ntp_servers, ntp_country or ntp_continent parameters to a hiera
+config file.
+For example in /etc/puppet/hieradata/common.yaml:

-*use_hiera*: get the list of time server hostnames using hiera
+Add the ntp_servers variable with a list of time server hostnames (often internal hosts):

+    ntp_servers:
+      - ntp1.domain.com
+      - ntp2.domain.com

+Or the ntp_country variable with a country code:

+    ntp_country: de

+Or the ntp_continent variable with one of 'europe', 'asia', 'oceania', 'north-america', 'south-america', 'africa':

+    ntp_continent: africa

+### Extlookup configuration

-*use_extlookup*: get the list of time server hostnames using extlookup
+Add an ntp_servers variable with a list of time server hostnames - for example in /etc/puppet/extdata/common.csv:

+    ntp_servers,0.uk.pool.ntp.org,1.uk.pool.ntp.org

 ## Examples